Who can be an NBUA umpire?

 What do I need to do to get started?

-Fill out the new member information form found on this website.
+Fill out the new member information form found on the NBUA website.
 You will be required to attend training, sign the Member Service Agreement, take the high school rules test, and pass a background check.
-In addition, there is a $50 membership fee and a $50 training fee.
+In addition, there is a fee which pays for your Washington Officials Association and National Association of Sports Officials membership.
 You are responsible for procuring your own gear.

 Do I need to have umpire experience to join NBUA?